Our Cybersecurity Stack includes

 Cybersecurity Education

 Humans are the weakest link in cybersecurity.
-Educate your users on the latest threats.
+Regularly educate your team on the latest threats, including phishing scams and social engineering

 Step 2